 Organizations are intensifying efforts to make diversity and inclusion more than buzzwords.
 According to Deloitte, 69% of executives now identify the pressing need for inclusive work environments and are working towards that.

-However, while relative progress is being made regarding gender equality, about 13% Americans say their racial background makes job success harder.
+However, while relative progress is being made regarding gender equality, about 13% of Americans say their racial background makes job success harder.
 Same is the case in the UK.
 The Chartered Institute of Personnel and Development (CIPD) reveals: “29% of black employees believe discrimination has played a part in stalling their careers.”
 More disturbing, the CMI’s Delivering Diversity report found that while 75% of FTSE100 companies set progression targets for gender, only 21% has such plan for people of minority backgrounds.

 Racial and ethnic minorities face the highest rate of career hurdles.
 Although the prevalent notion is that this problem centers around racism, studies have shown that substantive cultural factors are actually capable of hindering the career success of minority workers.
 “Access to workplace” write Osipow and Littejohn “is impaired for many minorities because particular cultural values and practices are either incompatible or conflict with standard work practices and schedules.”